-- Spartanburg Housing intends to maintain the availability of decent, safe and affordable housing needs by: a.
-One for one replacement of units repositioned due to RAD.

-- b.
-Leveraging private or other public funds as available to create additional affordable housing opportunities by: - Continue to support and to seek partnerships and alliances with non-profit and for-profit developers Identify opportunities, Low-Income Housing Tax Credits (LIHTC) RAD, Project-Based Vouchers, HOME or - other grants supporting rehabilitation or development iii.
-Consider utilizing bonding capacity

-Utilize Demolition or Disposition Transitional Funding (formerly Replacement Housing Factor Funds) and or development

-- Review opportunities to acquire or build units or developments. - Use LIHTC program (both 4% & 9% credits) when available to rehabilitate existing, or to construct new affordable rental property.
-Support efforts by the City of Spartanburg and the Highland Community in the development of a Master Plan for Highland Area.

-- Maintain a minimum of 98% occupancy rate.
-Maintain vacant unit turnover time at or below 20 days. - Improve housing management monitoring and internal reporting tools.
-Maintain a high level of accountability, while implementing timely tracking, scheduling, and follow-up for rent collection efforts, vacancy turnover management, and new - 2.
+- 1. Spartanburg Housing intends to maintain the availability of decent, safe and affordable housing needs by: - a.
+One for one replacement of units repositioned due to RAD. b.
+Leveraging private or other public funds as available to create the second secon - Leveraging private or other public funds as available to create additional affordable housing opportunities by: - i.
+Continue to support and to seek partnerships and alliances with non-profit and for-profit developers. - ii.
+Identify opportunities, Low-Income Housing Tax Credits (LIHTC) RAD, Project-Based Vouchers, HOME or other grants supporting rehabilitation or development. - iii.
+Provide low income (0-80 AMI) and moderate (80-150% AMI) using multiple funding sources to include Essential Function Binds - c.
+Utilize Demolition or Disposition Transitional Funding (formerly Replacement Housing Factor Funds) and/or development fees as available. - d.
+Review opportunities to acquire or build units or developments. - e.
+Use LIHTC program (both 4% & 9% credits) when available to rehabilitate existing, or to construct new affordable rental property.
+Support efforts by the City of Spartanburg and the Highland Community in the development of a Master Plan for Highland Area. - f.
+Maintain a minimum of 98% occupancy rate.
+Maintain vacant unit turnover time at or below 20 days. - g.
+Improve housing management monitoring and internal reporting tools.
+Maintain a high level of accountability, while implementing timely tracking, scheduling, and follow-up for rent collection efforts, vacancy turnover management, and new leases. - 2.
 Review applications for additional vouchers through the NOFA process. - The Housing Choice Voucher (HCV) Program may issue an RFP for project-based vouchers or will utilize PBV's in accordance with RAD guidance in an effort to support the increase of affordable assisted housing within the community.
 HCV will review published NOFAs to determine eligibility and capacity.